rcalfredson/Eggsactly/project/detectors/splinedist/readme.md

 # SplineDist detector code

-This is the only part of the code not unique to this project; please follow [this link to the original project](https://github.com/uhlmanngroup/splinedist).
+This code is a PyTorch-based reimplementation of the [SplineDist project](https://github.com/uhlmanngroup/splinedist), which is TensorFlow-based.